- 1: Our Divided Courts

 Supported by the Democracy Fund and the Humankind Program Fund, in association with Documentary Educational Resources.
 Recording engineer: Antonio Oliart Ros.
-Associate producer: Marc Kilstein.
-Special thanks to Noel Flatt, Cathy Graham, Steve Martin, Jake Cavicchi, Laura Carlo and Shawn Johnson/Wisconsin Public Radio.
+Associate producer: Marc Kilstein and Fred Thys.
+Special thanks to Ken Rogers, Noel Flatt, Brian K. Johnson, Cathy Graham, Steve Martin, Jake Cavicchi, Laura Carlo, Shawn Johnson/Wisconsin Public Radio, Andrew Logan, Drew Masziasz and Washington Week at WETA.

 1: Our Divided Court